 3. Get N.E.T.

 The Neuro-Emotional Technique (or N.E.T.), which is based on the principles of Chinese medicine, is amazingly effective at resolving emotional blockages, and thus healing physical pain.
 Click here to find a practitioner near you.
-Those in Gainesville can see my wife for this technique.

 You desperately need to learn to relax your nervous system.
 When you relax your nervous system, the emotions are able to flow again, and pain starts to release.
 This is the basis of meditation, as well as Qigong.
 My free audio lesson is a good place to start.